-Pursuant to the Order, shareholders will NOT be able to attend the AGM in person.
-Instead, alternative arrangements have been put in place to allow shareholders to participate at the AGM by (a) watching the AGM proceedings via "live" webcast or listening to the AGM proceedings via "live" audio feed, (b) submitting questions in advance of the AGM, and/or (c) voting by proxy at the AGM.
-Please see paragraph 4 below and the Appendix for these alternative arrangements.
+As a precautionary measure due to the current COVID-19 situation in Singapore, Shareholders will NOT be able to attend the AGM in person.

+Instead, alternative arrangements have been put in place to allow Shareholders to participate at the AGM.
+Please see paragraph 4 below and the Appendix for these alternative arrangements

-ALTERNATIVE ARRANGEMENTS FOR PARTICIPATION AT THE AGM 4.
+4. ALTERNATIVE ARRANGEMENTS FOR PARTICIPATION AT THE AGM